Mexico president says containing migrants not enough

-MEXICO CITY (AP) — Mexico President Andrés Manuel López Obrador expressed frustration with a strategy of containing migrants in the south on Thursday and said he would write to U.S. President Joe Biden to insist that country contribute to his favorite development projects in the region.
+HUIXTLA, Mexico (AP) — Mexico President Andrés Manuel López Obrador expressed frustration with a strategy of containing migrants in the south on Thursday and said he would write to U.S. President Joe Biden to insist that country contribute to his favorite development projects in the region.

 The president’s comments came after days of groups of 200 to 300 migrants walking out of the southern city of Tapachula.
 Mexico’s National Guard and immigration agents have broken up the groups and detained many, in some cases using force that drew heavy criticism.

 “We can’t just be detaining; the causes must be addressed,” López Obrador said during his daily news conference.
-“It’s not advisable to just root the immigration plan in containment, it’s shaky,”
+“It’s not advisable to just root the immigration plan in containment, it’s shaky.”

 The Biden administration has expressed a willingness to address the root causes of migration, especially from Central America.
 Biden placed Vice President Kamala Harris in charge of the effort and she has visited Mexico and Guatemala to gather information.